hadron-lang/hadron/README.md

 }

 func main() {
-	print(fib(10));
+	log(fib(10));
 }
 ```

 ## Contributing

-We welcome contributions to hadron!
+We welcome contributions to Hadron!
 If you find a bug or have an idea for a new feature, please open an issue on our GitHub repository.
 If you would like to contribute code, please submit a pull request.
 Before submitting a pull request, please make sure your code follows our coding style and passes our tests.

 ## License

-hadron is released under the MIT License.
+Hadron is released under the MIT License.
 See LICENSE for details.